Updated: Nov 19, 2020

 The University of Illinois published a meta-analysis that showed massage therapy can reduce trait anxiety by 77% and depression by 73% respectively (1).
 This is incredible!
 The paper goes on to stipulate that psychotherapy fares in the same percentage of effectiveness, and describes how the structure of a massage treatment parallels that of psychotherapy.

-In spite of the lack of current research into the exact mechanism of action for the effectiveness of massage, there is much robust evidence to show systemic positive changes following a massage that may improve the prognosis of depressed individuals (1, 2, 3, 4, 6, 9, 10).
+In spite of the lack of current research into the exact mechanism for the effectiveness of massage, there is a lot of robust evidence to show systemic positive changes following a massage that may improve the prognosis of depressed individuals (1, 2, 3, 4, 6, 9, 10).